microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 - A user interface that allows the user to interact with the AI model to refine the results
 - An gptool trace viewing mechanism that allows users to understand how the AI model was used to generate the results

+## Implications of gptools

+The existence of powerful programming tools based on AI that are usable by non-developers is transformative.

+Just as the development of JavaScript enabled Web 2.0 and python enabled the creation of the current AI software ecosystem, gptools will fuel a new generation of AI-enhanced applications.

+We envision the creation of gptools for many different verticals, with opportunities for customization and authoring at many levels of expertise:
+- Professional developers and architects will define collections of gptools for a given vertical
+- Professional developers can author and maintain individual gptools just as packages are authored and maintained today
+- Developers and non-developers can customize gptools for their particular organization or application needs
+- Non-developers can author and maintain gpspecs for their particular projects

+Furthermore, the existence of gptools can empower non-developers to automate their workflows in ways that were previously impossible.